Program Features

 Didactic Experiences

-Core Geriatric Lectures: Deesigned to cover the breadth of geriatric curricular milestones as outlined by the American Geriatric Society.
+Core Geriatric Lectures: Designed to cover the breadth of geriatric curricular milestones as outlined by the American Geriatric Society.
 Lectures are presented by both geriatricians and subspecialists depending on the subject.

 Health Systems and Impact on Geriatric Medicine: A mini-series of lectures covering a variety of community geriatric care models, value-based care, and Medicare, among other topics.

-Geriatric Medicine Board Review: A mini-series of lectures provided at the end of the year, followed by a practice exam, designed to prepare fellows taking the Geriatric Medicine subspecialty board exam.
+Board Review Curriculum: Longitudinal, fellow-driven curriculum where fellows have the opportunity to research and provide short teaching sessions on testable topics once a month.
+This is capped by a mini-series of lectures provided by geriatric faculty at the end of the year, followed by a practice exam, designed to prepare fellows taking the Geriatric Medicine subspecialty board exam.

 Career Advancement